Kong/terraform-provider-konnect/docs/resources/event_gateway_virtual_cluster.md

 - `conflict` (String) How to inform the user about conflicts where multiple backend topics would map to the same virtual topic name.
 * warn - log in the Event Gateway logs.
 Additionally, it sets knep_namespace_topic_conflict to 1.
 * ignore - do not do anything.
-It does not cause knep_namespace_topic_conflict metric to be set to 1.
-Default: "warn"; must be one of ["warn", "ignore"]
+It does not cause knep_namespace_topic_conflict metric to be set to 1. possible known values include one of ["warn", "ignore"]; Default: "warn"
 - `exact_list` (Attributes List) Explicit allow-list of backend topic names. (see [below for nested schema](#nestedatt--namespace--additional--topics--exact_list--exact_list))

 <a id="nestedatt--namespace--additional--topics--exact_list--exact_list"></a>